 Certain companies use the cash basis of accounting to determine the company’s taxable income and deductions.
 Companies record income and expenses after the company exchanges money with a consumer or pays off an expense.

 Accrual basis is another popular method since companies can record revenues and expenses when they occur, instead of when the money exchange occurs.

-A less common choice, hybrid basis is available for tax accounting.
+A less common choice, a hybrid basis is available for tax accounting.
 It combines principles of the cash basis and accrual basis methods.
-Businesses that use the hybrid basis use cash basis for most of their transactions.
-Accrual basis applies for specific line items (inventory).
+Businesses that use the hybrid basis use a cash basis for most of their transactions.
+An accrual basis applies for specific line items (inventory).
 The IRS requires companies that meet specific revenue thresholds to use the accrual basis for tax accounting.